EricJostad/Password-Generator/README.md

 - [Javascript](https://www.javascript.com/)

 ## Updates planned
-- Update the input method so that the password parameters are taken in via form or text-box rather than confirms & prompts.
+- Update the input method so that the password parameters are taken in via form or text-box rather than confirms & prompts, possibly via SweetAlert2.
 - Update styling to provide the user with a greater visual experience upon visiting the site.

 ## Author